superwall/Superwall-iOS/README.md

 ## Getting Started

-You can [view our iOS SDK documentation](https://sdk.superwall.me/documentation/paywall/).
+[View our iOS SDK documentation](https://sdk.superwall.me/documentation/paywall/).
 If you'd like to view it in Xcode, select **Product ▸ Build Documentation**.

 For general docs including how to use the Superwall Dashboard, visit [docs.superwall.com](https://docs.superwall.com/docs).

+Read Ray Wenderlich's tutorial: [Superwall: Remote Paywall Configuration on iOS](https://www.raywenderlich.com/31484602-superwall-remote-paywall-configuration-on-ios)

 Check out our sample apps for a hands-on demonstration of the SDK: